 Initially veneers were used to mask discoloured teeth but recently they have been used more and more to improve the shape and size of teeth, or as an alternative to orthodontic treatment or even teeth whitening.

 There are many other factors that cause changes in tooth appearance where veneers could be considered as a treatment option:

 - Genetics – Gaps, teeth misalignments and dental irregularities may be inherited.

 - Lifestyle choices – Coffee, tea, tobacco, red wine and some foods can stain teeth over time.

 - Antibiotics – The use of tetracycline in young children can cause permanent staining of adult teeth.

 - Injury – Impacts can cause cracks or chipping of teeth.

-- age – Teeth will darken as the tooth structure matures.
-Similarly, older fillings will wear away over time and collect stain.
+- Age – Teeth will darken as the tooth structure matures.

 Composite Veneers (Direct)